Who Do You Invite to a Bridal Shower?

 Coworkers

 There’s often confusion about whether coworkers should be invited to the bridal shower, but traditionally this group does not make the guest list cut.
-The exception would be for coworkers with who the bride socializes outside of the job and/or those she considers close friends.
+The exception would be for coworkers with whom the bride socializes outside of the job and/or those she considers close friends.

 Friends of Relatives